 - An internal auditor ensures that internal controls are effectively working in the organization without any failure.

-- He also ensures that the financial statements are prepared on the basis of Generally Accepted Accounting Policies (known as “GAAP”).
+- He also ensures that the financial statements are prepared based on Generally Accepted Accounting Policies (known as “GAAP”).

 - Further, they also evaluate whether the organization is compliant or not of all the applicable laws and regulations.